li1125435097/js-runner/README.md

 HTML files open in the **system default browser** via `vscode.env.openExternal` (same as Ctrl+click on a link in the terminal).
 No terminal command is executed; the `path` value is display-only.

 At runtime, the extension scans the local terminal `PATH` for each default language.
 Interpreters that are found locally are appended automatically; languages without a matching executable are skipped.
 Existing entries in `jsRunner.interpreters` are kept unchanged.
+On Windows, when multiple `bash` executables exist, **Git Bash** is preferred over WSL's `System32\bash.exe`.

 ### Configure via sidebar